 Questions?
 Contact our team at 800-672-2148 or email@example.com.

-Overnight summer camp programs are offered at Camp Ginger Cascades (Lenoir, NC) and Keyauwee Program Center (Sophia, NC) for girls in grades 1 - 12.
-Overnight troop camping opportunities are offered at Camp Pisgah (Brevard, NC) this summer.
+Overnight summer camp programs are offered at Camp Ginger Cascades (Lenoir, NC) and Keyauwee Program Center (Sophia, NC) for girls in grades 2 - 12.
+Overnight troop camping opportunities and a special overnight session are offered at Camp Pisgah (Brevard, NC) this summer.

 Spend the night at camp during our week-long or half-week